useDefault

 return <div>.....</div>;}

-export default App;
+export default App;API Reference

 Parameters

-Parameter | Type | Description | Default |
+| Parameter | Type | Description | Default |

-initialValue | InitialValues<T> | The variable to keep track of. | N/A |
+| initialValue | InitialValues<T> | The variable to keep track of. | N/A |

-defaultValue | T | The default value when state becomes null or undefined . | N/A |
+| defaultValue | T | The default value when state becomes null or undefined. | N/A |

 Return Value

-hook.
+The hook returns the same signature of React.useState() hook.
 It is a tuple consistent of [state, stateUpdateFn]

-Parameter | Type | Description | Default |
+| Parameter | Type | Description | Default |

-state | T | The current state value. | N/A |
+| state | T | The current state value. | N/A |

-stateUpdateFn | StateUpdateFn | The state updater function. | N/A |
+| stateUpdateFn | StateUpdateFn | The state updater function. | N/A |

 Types Reference